roura356a/csk/intl.en-US/User Guide/Kubernetes cluster/Log management/Use Log Service to collect Kubernetes cluster logs.md

 **Check the Log Service component version**

-1. Configure the local kubeconfig to connect to the Kubernetes cluster through kubectl.
+1. Use Cloud Shell to connect to the target Kubernetes cluster.

-    For information about the configuration, see [Connect to a Kubernetes cluster by using kubectl](reseller.en-US/User Guide/Kubernetes cluster/Cluster management/Connect to a Kubernetes cluster by using kubectl.md#).
+    For more information, see [Use kubectl commands in Cloud Shell to manage a Kubernetes cluster](reseller.en-US/User Guide/Kubernetes cluster/Cluster management/Use kubectl commands in Cloud Shell to manage a Kubernetes cluster.md#).

 2. Run the following command to fast determine whether an upgrade or migration operation is required:

     ```
     $ kubectl describe daemonsets -n kube-system logtail-ds | grep ALICLOUD_LOG_DOCKER_ENV_CONFIG

     ```

     -   If `ALICLOUD_LOG_DOCKER_ENV_CONFIG: true` is output, the components can be used directly without requiring upgrade or migration.